AbandonedLand/xdnft-gallery/README.md

 ### Output

 The script will create an `index.html` file in the output folder you are prompted for when the script runs.
-If the folder does already exist it will get created.
+If the folder doesn't already exist it will get created.
 All the images for the NFT will allow be downloaded and a resized version stored in that same folder.
 So, you will have all the necessary website files all in one, easy to upload folder.

 ### Running the script